jediahjireh/jediahjireh/README.md

 - WordPress
 - Technical Documentation
 - Delphi 2010

-I am currently self-learning Next.js and Tailwind CSS.
+- Next.js
+- Tailwind CSS
+- TypeScript

 ### 🌐 Debugging the World:
 The intersection of technology and social impact can drive meaningful change.
 Beyond building cutting-edge applications, my true passion lies in using my skills to combat social injustice.
 My primary goal is to leverage my skills in order to make a tangible difference in the world.
 My dream is to contribute my abilities to the fight against the heinous crime of human trafficking, using technology to empower anti-trafficking organisations and to aid them in the mission to rescue and support survivors.